Best Air Purifiers of 2025

 Best Air Purifier for a Small Room

 You’d be hard-pressed to find a better-performing air purifier for a small home office or bedroom than this model from GermGuardian.
 This unit is just one of two models in the small room category of 150 square feet or less that excels at removing dust, pollen, and smoke at both high and low speeds.
 What’s more, the unit is easy to use and can be controlled from a smartphone using the Guardian Technologies mobile app.
-Its one major drawback is its price.
-This unit is three times as much as the Blueair Blue Pure Mini Max, which is just below it in the ratings and receives better scores for predicted reliability and owner satisfaction.
+Its major drawback is its price.
+This unit is three times as much as the Blueair Blue Pure Mini Max and four times the amount of the Lasko FF305, which are just below it in the ratings and receive better scores for predicted reliability and owner satisfaction.

 How We Pick the Best Air Purifiers